All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I use BPC-157 after joint surgery?

 Some individuals use BPC-157 as part of their post-surgical recovery plan.
-However, you should not begin any new supplement or therapy after surgery without your surgeon's knowledge and approval.
+But you shouldn't begin any new supplement or therapy after surgery without your surgeon's knowledge and approval.
 Discuss BPC-157 with your surgical team before starting.

 Is BPC-157 better than cortisone injections for joint pain?